holding-it/timi/README.md

 After some bug fix, the new install script is uploaded as installscript1004.sh

 # Changelog
-The issue counter the top right of the screen dynamically works now
+The issue counter the top right of the screen dynamically works now.
+It was a bug in JSON query.

 # Usage
 The registration of a new sub-domain completed: timi.miskolc.hu.
 The sub-domain point out the IP address: 178.239.182.134